-This spring I completed what I believe to be the first human-powered 300-mile exploration of Hudson River estuary by running, hiking, cycling, kayaking, and paddleboarding.
+In spring 2022 I completed what I believe to be the first human-powered 300-mile exploration of Hudson River estuary by running, hiking, cycling, kayaking, and paddleboarding.

-I dreamed up this challenge last summer to inspire urban youth to get outside and challenge themselves to be better leaders in their communities.
+I dreamed up this challenge the summer before to inspire urban youth to get outside and challenge themselves to be better leaders in their communities.
 In addition, I developed this challenge to inspire local and sustainable adventures.
+On June 19, 2023, I’ll undertake the Hudson Valley Challenge Part 2, with 200 people participating at different sections of the route.

 As a resident of Yonkers, I’m familiar with the many views served up by We-Awk-Ken (Lenape words for the Palisades, meaning “rocks that form like trees”).
 Two views that stand out are the reflection of the sunrise from the trees beaming from the Hudson River with dramatic colors, and the beautiful sunsets that signal my day is coming to a close.